 The solar cells were used in the US and Soviet satellites launched since the late 1950s.

 The growth of the solar industry was high until the mid 50's.
 At this time the cost of extracting fossil fuels such as natural gas and coal was very low.
 For this reason, the use of fossil energy became of great importance as an energy source and to generate heat.
 S then considered, solar energy as expensive and was abandoned for industrial purposes.

 Resurgence of solar energy

-The abandonment, for practical purposes, solar power lasted until the 70's.
-But in those years the increase in the price of oil and gas led to a resurgence in the use of solar to heat homes and water energy as well as electricity generation.
+The abandonment, for practical purposes, of solar energy lasted until the 70's.
+The economic reasons would put solar energy back in a prominent place in history.
+But in those years the increase in the price of fossil fuels from oil and natural gas led to a resurgence in the use of solar energy to heat homes and water, as well as in the generation of electricity.

 The first solar hot water heater was patented in 1891 by Clarence Kemp.

-In this regard, an important development was a highly efficient solar boiler invented by Charles Greeley Abbott in 1936.
-The solar water heater is made popular by this time in Florida, California and elsewhere in the US.
+In this sense, an important development was a highly efficient solar heater invented by Charles Greeley Abbott in 1936.
+The solar water heater became popular by this time in Florida, California and other places in the US.